 Dinoprostone topical Side Effects

 More frequently reported side effects include: hypertonic uterine contractions.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

-Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release, vaginal suppository
+Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release.

 Vaginal route (Suppository)